 The rosewood didn’t seize me.
 But the blackwood did, with some surprising clarity and power to its tone.
 And wow, it carried well in Dusty String’s instrument room.
 I could see this being an instrument I could use to make myself heard in a room full of fiddlers and accordion players.
 Maybe not a session cannon–I’m not that powerful a player–but perhaps a session pistol.

-Here’s some shots of what the instrument looks like, side by side in a couple of them with my carbon fiber whistle for comparison!
-You can see these pics directly on Flickr here.
+For shots of what the instrument looks like, side by side in a couple of them with my carbon fiber whistle for comparison, hop over to the Blackwood Whistle gallery on annathepiper.org!

 And here’s what the instrument sounds like.
 I did a few snippets of recording with my phone last night, playing around with bits of “Ciel d’Automne”, one of my favorite tunes by André Brunet, who as I’ve said before writes lovely flute-friendly tunes.